Salomon Special Review And Buying Advice

 (Written a long time ago so take this review with a grain of salt)

 Speed: The Special II is fast….really fast.
 It’s also incredibly stable.
 The only boards that are faster are the big freeride boards like the A-Frame and Burner.
-The tough fast base, good edge hold and a stiffness makes for a dependable chatter free board at high speed.
+The tough fast base, good edge hold, and stiffness make for a dependable chatter freeboard at high speed.
 It runs really well in the flats and gets you through traverses easier than many other boards out there.
-This board shines in the morning on a steep flat, well groomed run.
+This board shines in the morning on a steep flat, well-groomed run.
 It’s so stable you don’t realize how fast you are going if you are by yourself.
 Some of our best groomer days were on this board.
 Even though this board softened up it still is just as damp as past years models.

 Edge Hold: The Quadratic Side Cut isn’t revolutionary but sure does have good edge hold.
 Salomon keeps this board on edge when you need it.
 No matter what condition we ride in this board will not wash out.
 When you come into the steep runs that have all the good snow blown away on the top you’ll feel safe making turns to get to the good snow.
 Hard pack days will not be a problem.

 Flex: This year Salomon took a lot of stiffness out of their boards but still kept all the other qualities it had.
-If you get an older model then we say its Very Stiff!
-This board has allot of pop but it takes allot to flex it.
+If you get an older model then we say it’s Very Stiff!
+This board has a lot of pop but it takes allot to flex it.
 This board does not chatter and hauls ass because of this.
-If you want a stiff board that you can really lean into turns with this should be a finalist in your decision making process.
+If you want a stiff board that you can really lean into turns with this should be a finalist in your decision-making process.

 Pipe: The Special climbs the pipe walls with ease.
 The only issue is the Special is stiff so sometimes it’s not as forgiving on tricky landings as some boards.
 The Special II changed this up and makes it a lot more forgiving when it’s time for re-entry.